The Lost Volcano: Reception

-The Los Angeles Times wrote: "Every small hoy who sees this film will wish he were in David's shoes, for the production is a small boy's adventure paradise, as, along with jungle man Bomba, the lad swings from tree to tree.
+The Los Angeles Times wrote: "Every small boy who sees this film will wish he were in David's shoes, for the production is a small boy's adventure paradise, as, along with jungle man Bomba, the lad swings from tree to tree.
 Pretty soon, if this business keeps up, small boys going through forests will he looking up in the trees for ape men like those heroes.
 Indeed, Tarzan now has a formidable rival in Bomba."